bconglet/Pantoner/readme.md

 }
 ```

-The LESS version is intended for **pre**-processing - the library of color variables is 60k, so it's not intended to be included in the codebase your users are required to download.
+The LESS version is intended for **pre**-processing - the library of color variables is 82k, so it's not intended to be included in the codebase your users are required to download.
 Don't be evil, pre-process your LESS stylesheets! :smile:

 *****

+### Just the colors, please!

+All the colors are available in both JSON and CSV formats - and both stay up-to-date as new colors are added to the library.
+I also promise to never change these filenames or locations, so you could even call them directly on a regular basis to update your color lists if you need to.

+*****

 ### Contributing

 To contribute, you'll need [nodejs](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed.
-Fork and clone the repo, then visit the directory in the terminal and type `npm install`.
-After that you can simply run the `grunt` command to watch the files in the project.
-It'll automatically lint, test, compile, and minify files for you.
+Fork and clone the repo, then visit the directory in the terminal and type `npm install` to install the dependencies.
+After that, simply run the `grunt` command to watch the files in the project.
+By default, it watches the JSON files for changes - then generates updated versions of the color library for Sass, LESS and Stylus.
+One could say we're pre-processing our pre-processor code, hah - woah... meta..

-**Note:** To change colors, make sure that grunt is running and then edit the JSON files to change or add colors.
-Grunt is set up to automatically push updated versions of the color library to the Sass, LESS and Stylus versions of the library.
+It also simultaneously generates a CSV file for each of the JSON files, so we can provide updated CSVs in the repo to anyone that needs them.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)